Storyflow Logo

 Five criteria determined the rankings.

 Team collaboration.
-Shared canvas or database, comment threads, role-based permissions for host, producer, researcher, editor.
+Shared canvas or database, comment threads, and role-based permissions for host, producer, researcher, and editor.
+Every tool was tested with real podcast planning over four weeks, not on a synthetic feature checklist.

 Detailed Reviews: Best Podcast Planning Tools 2026